CloudInn/ng-crud-ui/README.md

 The projects is splitted in two proejcts, one for the demo/examples project and one for the library itself, the library itself is under projects/crud.
-You have to build the library first then run the development server to check the demo app. using `ng build crud` to build the library.
+You have to build the library first then run the development server to check the demo app. using `
+` to build the library.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build. to publish your package to npm. change version of your package in package.json file in projects/crud , run npm run build , cd dist/crud then run npm publish.
+Use the `--prod` flag for a production build. to publish your package to npm. change version of your package in package.json file in projects/crud , run ng build crud , cd dist/crud then run npm publish.

 ## Documentation